Foundation for the Preservation of the Mahayana Tradition

 “Then, [I would like FPMT to offer] social services to help the elderly.”

-Many FPMT centers host programs for elderly members including Amitabha Buddhist Center in Singapore, Kurukulla Center in Boston and Land of Medicine Buddha in California.
+Many FPMT centers host programs for elderly members including Amitabha Buddhist Center in Singapore and Kurukulla Center in Boston, USA.

-The Social Services Fund focuses efforts primarily in India, Nepal, Tibet and Mongolia.
+The Social Services Fund focuses in offering support primarily in India, Nepal, Tibet and Mongolia.
 Funds help children, the elderly, sick, and very poor through grants for schools, hospices, health clinics, soup kitchens, elderly homes, orphanages and more.

 Centers Hosting Interfaith Events